OpenOverlayRouter/oor/README.md

 Version 0.3 introduced major changes into LISPmob.
 The most important was to discontinue the separation of data-plane in kernel-space and control-plane in user-space.
 This resulted in a merged data+control user-space daemon.
 This is possible thanks to the use of TUN/TAP, creating a TUN virtual interface to deal with data-plane.

-This big architecture change was also used to perform a general clean-up and restructuring for most of the code.
+This big architectural change was also used to perform a general clean-up and restructuring for most of the code.
 Due to this, existing (or partially developed) functionalities should be adapted to the new architecture and structure.

-This is the list of supported features at this moment:
+This is the list of supported features at this moment (those marked with and asterisk were not available, or with a limited support, on the 0.2 branch):

     - Register to the Mapping System
     - Request mappings